sarahmhooper/DICOMDataExtractor/README.md

 ```
 python run_DICOM_crawler.py ....
 ```
+This command will output metadata_example.csv and pixel_data_example.h5.
-2. Manually generate the train.csv, valid.csv, and test. csv files containing the label for each scan, as described in __headCTclassifier.ipynb__.
+2. Manually generate the train.csv, valid.csv, and test.csv files containing the label for each scan, as described in __headCTclassifier.ipynb__.
 3. Train a classifier for this set of images:
 ```
 python run_classifier.py ....
 ```
+This command will train a 2d resnet18 to classify the images stored in pixel_data_example.h5 according to the labels in train.csv and valid.csv.
+It will then evaluate the model according to the labels in test.csv.
+Files generated from this command include: ...